murchandamus/bips/bip-update-process.md

 ### Specification

-BIPs should be written in mediawiki or markdown format.
+BIPs should be written in mediawiki or markdown[^markdown] format.

 Each BIP should have the following parts: